In the Field

 Mammologix's Client Partnership Manager escalated within minutes, coordinating with the Operations Manager and a data management team in a STAT response.
 Working from a population of more than 90,000 mammograms performed during the inspection period, the team identified every procedure interpreted by that specific physician — then applied a critical but often-overlooked provision of published MQSA guidance.

 When an interpreting physician reviews a current mammogram and interprets a prior comparison study in the same session, both interpretations count toward the ongoing continuing experience requirement.
 Each comparison interpretation is a second, separately countable read.
-Properly documented, the physician's interpretation count was sufficient to meet the minimum 960 required for the period.
+That provision is documented in MQSA guidance.
+It is not widely applied.
+Properly documented from the facility's existing records, the physician's interpretation count was sufficient to meet the minimum 960 required for the period.

 Within 45 minutes, Mammologix had compiled a complete report: every applicable patient record identified, every report of test results documented, interpretation counts broken out by month across the full inspection period.